Indecent Exposure Law in California - Penal Code 314 PC

 The act of indecent exposure in the State of California under Penal Code 314 PC, can be charged when an individual “Exposes their person, or the private parts thereof, in any public place, or in any place where there are present other persons to be offended or annoyed thereby… is offensive to decency, or is adapted to excite to vicious or lewd thoughts or acts.”

-if you or a family member is facing criminal charges for indecent exposure, you will need to consult immediately with a Los Angeles criminal defense lawyer to review your case and legal options.
+Suppose you or a family member is facing criminal charges for indecent exposure.
+In that case, you will need to consult immediately with a Los Angeles criminal defense lawyer to review your case and legal options.

-As a misdemeanor, this act is punishable by up to 6 months in jail and a $1,000 fine as well as having to register as a sex offender.
-Although this act is a misdemeanor, repeat offenses of it are charged as a felony and punishable by up to a year in prison.
+As a misdemeanor, this act is punishable by up to 6 months in jail and a $1,000 fine, as well as having to register as a sex offender.
+Although this act is a misdemeanor, repeat offenses are charged as a felony and punishable by up to a year in prison.
+A conviction can have serious implications for your future, including potential difficulties in finding employment and housing.

 If an individual has earlier convictions of lewd and lascivious molestation of a child, their first offense of indecent exposure could be bumped up to a felony.